-All member-partners of CGI have a responsibility to protect CGI's assets against loss, theft, abuse and unauthorized use or disposal.
-If, in the course of his or her work, a member-partner of CGI is supplied with any property belonging to CGI or to a third party, the member-partner must use said property in accordance with CGI's Security and acceptable use policy, and as may otherwise be specified in the binding agreement he or she signed with CGI the member-partner must use said property solely for work-related purposes as specified in the binding agreement he or she signed upon joining CGI.
-More specifically, the member-partner must use CGI's systems infrastructures in a manner consistent with legal requirements, professional ethics, the policies established by the administrators of CGI's network and of any external networks that the member-partner uses, and must respect the copyrights protecting any software that the member-partner also uses.
-As well, member-partners must never use the clients' systems infrastructures, including the clients' software, for any purpose that is not work-related.
+All members of CGI have a responsibility to protect CGI's assets against loss, theft, abuse and unauthorized use or disposal.
+If, in the course of his or her work, a member of CGI is supplied with any property belonging to CGI or to a third party, the member must use said property in accordance with CGI's Security and acceptable use policy, and as may otherwise be specified in the binding agreement he or she signed with CGI the member must use said property solely for work-related purposes as specified in the binding agreement he or she signed upon joining CGI.
+More specifically, the members must use CGI's systems infrastructures in a manner consistent with legal requirements, professional ethics, the policies established by the administrators of CGI's network and of any external networks that the member uses, and must respect the copyrights protecting any software that the member also uses.
+As well, members must never use the clients' systems infrastructures, including the clients' software, for any purpose that is not work-related.
 CGI applies a zero-tolerance policy to any abuse of its systems infrastructures or those of its clients.

-At the end of employment, member-partners are required to return all CGI property and assets in their possession to their manager or to a designated CGI representative.
+At the end of employment, members are required to return all CGI property and assets in their possession to their manager or to a designated CGI representative.